istio/istio.io/content/docs/tutorial/phased-rollout-with-istio.md

     EOF
     {{< /text >}}

-1. Send multiple requests again and see that the number of requests sent to _reviews v3_ was increased.
+1. Edit the virtual service in Kiali, this time setting the weights correctly, 80:20.

+1. Observe the traffic rates and verify that they are roughly 80:20, as expected.

-1.  **Exercise**: direct 70% of the traffic to _reviews v3_.
+1. Direct 70% of the traffic to _reviews v3_.

 1. Finally, direct all the traffic to _reviews v3_.